RomulusMirauta/Burnout-Paradise-Remastered/README.md

 *(I am planning to create a GUI for it, in the near future)*

 ### Instructions:
-1. download the script from here: [MOD_Uninstaller_Script.ps1](https://raw.githubusercontent.com/RomulusMirauta/Burnout-Paradise-Remastered/main/MOD_Uninstaller_Script/MOD_Uninstaller_Script.ps1) *(right-click and choose "Save link as...")*
+1. Download the script from here: [MOD_Uninstaller_Script.ps1](https://raw.githubusercontent.com/RomulusMirauta/Burnout-Paradise-Remastered/main/MOD_Uninstaller_Script/MOD_Uninstaller_Script.ps1) *(right-click and choose "Save link as...")*
-2. execute the script *(right-click and choose "Run with PowerShell")*
+2. Execute the script *(right-click and choose "Run with PowerShell")*
+3. *If prompted, click Open*
-3. follow the on-screen instructions
+4. Follow the on-screen instructions

 <br>